ProFuser: Progressive Fusion of Large Language Models: Experiments

 \subsection{Comparison with Model Merging}

-To demonstrate the advantage of ProFuser in homogeneous model fusion scenarios, we designed experiments to compare the performance of ProFuser with various model merging methods.
-Since ProFuser involves lightweight fine-tuning, we used vicuna-7b-v1.5-CSFT and Llama-2-7b-chat as the baseline models in the model merging experiments to ensure a fair comparison.
+To evaluate ProFuser's effectiveness in homogeneous model fusion scenarios, we conducted a comparison against various model merging methods.
+For fair comparison, we used Vicuna-7B-v1.5-CSFT and Llama-2-7B-Chat as baseline models in the merging experiments, ensuring alignment with ProFuser’s lightweight fine-tuning framework.

-As shown in Table \ref{model-merging}, ProFuser achieves the highest scores not only in individual benchmarks such as MMLU, GSM8K, and TruthfulQA but also secures the highest overall average score.
-These model merging methods show promising results when the source models have comparable and strong performances.
-For instance, model merging methods achieve similar or even better performance than ProFuser on HellaSwag.
-However, on other benchmarks, they may be significantly influenced by the weaker model, leading to a performance drop of the base model.
-Therefore, ProFuser, despite requiring light fine-tuning, provides more reliable fusion performance overall.
+As presented in Figure \ref{subsec-exp: compare with model merge}, ProFuser consistently achieves the highest scores across individual benchmarks such as MMLU, GSM8K, and TruthfulQA while also securing the highest overall average score.
+While model merging methods exhibit competitive performance in specific cases, such as HellaSwag, where source models are comparably strong, their effectiveness diminishes when weaker models are incorporated.
+For instance, merging weaker models often leads to performance degradation of the base model, as observed in other benchmarks.
+In contrast, ProFuser maintains reliable fusion performance across diverse source model strengths, even with lightweight fine-tuning.

+These results highlight ProFuser’s robustness in heterogeneous fusion scenarios, where model merging approaches struggle to harmonize disparate capabilities.
+By dynamically balancing inference and training mode signals, ProFuser achieves more stable and generalizable improvements, underscoring its advantage over static merging techniques.